Guanche mummies: Mummification process

-Mummification process

 While early explorers reported various traditions associated with Guanche mummification (mirlado in Canarian Spanish), there are three methods identified in modern times through scientific analysis: evisceration, preservation, and stuffing.
 These methods have been used in various combinations depending on the era in which the mummy was created.

 In 1876, Dr. Don Gregorio Chil y Naranjo discovered several incisions in some mummies that he speculated may have been used to remove the internal organs.
 Don Brothwell's work in 1969 confirmed that evisceration was a method used by the Guanche.
 Along with a team of other scientists, Brothwell conducted a pathological examination of a Guanche mummy.
 The examination revealed that the body had been eviscerated, then the abdominal and thoracic cavities had been packed with a mud-like substance that contained the bark of a pine tree.
 Some sort of packing was also applied subcutaneously, but the exact make-up of this particular embalming substance is unknown.

 In 1991, an examination conducted by Patrick Horne of a mummy held at the Redpath Museum at McGill University in Montreal, Quebec, Canada, revealed moss had been used to stuff the empty abdominal cavity.
 In addition to the moss, there were several other types of local plants that had been preserved inside the body as packing.

 Preservation of the outer parts of the body was normally achieved through a combination of resins and animal skin wrappings.
 The resins were prepared with a mixture of minerals, plants, and fats.
 These were spread across the body prior to allowing it to dry, either in the sun or through smoking.
 Finally, the deceased was wrapped in animal skins.
 The number of animal skins used in wrapping corresponded with the individual's social status, with kings being wrapped with up to 15 skins.